vpnbeast-microservice/encryption-service/README.md

 are stored at [vpnbeast/properties](https://github.com/vpnbeast/properties).

 ## Configuration
-This project fetches the configuration from [config-service](https://github.com/vpnbeast/config-service) and [config-server](https://github.com/vpnbeast/config-service) fetches from a private repository on Github.
+This project fetches the configuration from [config-service](https://github.com/vpnbeast/config-service).
 But you can still override them with environment variables:
 ```
 SERVER_PORT             Port number of web server
 METRICS_PORT            Port number to expose Prometheus metrics